-Two soils are found in the depositional sequence: 1) the modern soil formed in eolian sediments, and 2) a buried soil formed in alluvium that dates to 1100 yrs B.P.
-The deposition of alluvium (that contains the bison bonebeds) ended by the late Holocene as evidenced by this period of soil formation.
+Two soils are found in the depositional sequence: (1) the modern soil formed in eolian sediments and (2) a buried soil formed in alluvium that dates to 1,100 yrs B.P.
+Deposition of the alluvium containing the bison bonebeds had ended by the late Holocene as evidenced by this period of soil formation.